Q: How many sets can a player participate in on a given night?

 Answer: Please refer to the “Contrasting Uniform Tops” .pdf from the NFHS linked on the WIAA website.

-All Questions are organized according to the NFHS Rule under which it falls.
+All Questions below are organized according to the NFHS Rule under which it falls.
 Use your "find" feature to search for key words or phrases in this section.